-2 Philosophy and structure of sandbox
+45 2 Philosophy and structure of sandbox

-- 65 the .
+sandbox is a free and open framework to build and analyse virtual sediment sections in R (R Development Core Team, 2021).
+The package (Dietze and Kreutzer, 2021) is available at the Comprehensive R Archive Network (CRAN).
 The current developer version is available on GitHub (https://github.com/coffeemuggler/sandbox/).
-The term framework implies that sandbox is not tailored to a specific task but instead provides methods (R functions in our case) to use the tool in different scenarios.
+The term framework implies that sandbox is not tailored to a specific task but instead provides methods to use the tool in different scenarios.
 Specifically, sandbox does not impose any default physical rules to mimic sedimentation processes.
 Nevertheless, such process-based rules can be implemented if desired (see SI for examples).
 Users can reduce or expand the default range of parameters applied to describe the constituents of a sediment section.
-Due to the design of the R language, new - 70 functions can be added with a minimum of formal constraints to easily to exploit the virtual sediment section for user-specific purpose.

-To make no mistake, sandbox is essentially a one-dimensional model.
+sandbox is essentially a one-dimensional model.
 It describes the geometry of a sedimentary deposit only by its depth while assuming infinite width and length.
 Boundary conditions are treated irrelevant apart from the distance to surface.
-This reduction to one dimension restricts the applicability to problems that do not require a topological or